Universal Orlando: Universal Volcano Bay

-Volcano Bay is the third (and first ever) 27-acre water theme park opened in 2017.
+Volcano Bay is a 27-acre water theme park opened in 2017.
 It replaced Wet 'n Wild, which was owned by Universal.
 Wet 'n Wild was founded in 1977 by SeaWorld founder George Millay as one of the first major water parks.
 In 1998, Wet 'n Wild was acquired by Universal Destinations & Experiences, adding it to Universal Orlando.
 There were eighteen water slides and attractions at the water park.
 Popular attractions included the Storm, Bomb Bay, Disco H2O, Mach 5, and the Surge.

 Wet 'n Wild was located at the intersection of International Drive and Universal Boulevard, about half a mile south of the Universal Orlando parking garage.
 Wet 'n Wild officially closed on December 31, 2016, due to the opening of Volcano Bay.
 It was announced on March 21, 2017, that the land once occupied by Wet 'n Wild would be transformed into Universal's seventh hotel.
 It was later announced that Universal would split the property into two hotels that were part of one resort.

 Universal Epic Universe

 On August 1, 2019, NBCUniversal announced that it would be building a fourth theme park called Universal Epic Universe.
-It will be located a few miles south of the existing resort, within a larger 750-acre site.
-There will be five lands including a central hub, Celestial Park, and four other areas themed to How to Train Your Dragon, Wizarding Paris from the Fantastic Beasts franchise, Universal Monsters and Super Nintendo World.
-It was stated that the project would create 14,000 jobs.
+It is located a few miles south of the existing resort, within a larger 750-acre site.
+There are five lands including a central hub, Celestial Park, and four other areas themed to How to Train Your Dragon, Wizarding Paris from the Fantastic Beasts franchise, Universal Monsters and Super Nintendo World.
+When announcing the project, Universal stated that the project would create 14,000 jobs.
 Brian Roberts, the CEO of Comcast, called Epic Universe "the largest investment we've ever made in a park".
-The complex will also include three new resort hotels, dining, and retail facilities.
+The complex also includes three new resort hotels, dining, and retail facilities.

 In April 2020, NBCUniversal announced the park's opening would be delayed until 2024 due to the COVID-19 pandemic.
 In July 2020, NBCUniversal announced that they would be pausing development on the new theme park "until the future becomes more certain".
 In March 2021, work on Epic Universe resumed.

 Epic Universe opened on May 22, 2025.